-The 1937 monograph on the twin cities was a harbinger of many of the publications in Schmid's career, especially the series of articles and books on Social Trends in Seattle and Washington State, Population Growth and Distribution in Washington State, Population Trends in Towns and Cities in Washington State, Growth and Distribution of Minority Races in Seattle, Crime in the State of Washington, and Enrollment Statistics in Colleges and Universities in the State of Washington.
-In the age before downloadable data files and computers, Schmid's research required copying of tabular data from printed reports, laborious computations by hand or manual calculators, and hand drafting of charts and graphs.
+The 1937 monograph on the twin cities was a harbinger of many of the publications in Schmid's career, especially the series of articles and books on Social Trends in Seattle, Population Growth and Distribution in Washington State, Growth of Cities and Towns in Washington State, Growth and Distribution of Minority Races in Seattle, "Crime in the State of Washington" (1972), and Enrollment Statistics in Colleges and Universities in the State of Washington.
+In the age before downloadable data files and computers, Schmid's research required copying of tabular data from printed reports, laborious computations, and hand drafting of charts and graphs.